Powerlifting is a set of exercises designed to show strength, power, and explosion.

 Related Article - Power Rack Vs Squat Rack For Home Gyms

 In case you didn't know, not all barbells are created equal.
 Each barbell variation serves a particular purpose and is designed for specific lift types.

 Because you are using powerlifting equipment, you will need a strong, heavy-duty power bar with a lot of knurling.

 These are commonly known as Olympic barbells and perform better when compared to standard barbell models.

 Barbell strength is measured in tensile strength or pounds per square inch (PSI).
 Higher PSI numbers mean a stronger deadlift bar that can support more weight.
 Stronger bars keep their rigidity and offer little whip.

-Knurling, like your power rack foot positioning, is also extremely important.
+Like your power rack foot positioning, Knurling is also extremely important.
 These are the cuts and grooves in the bar surface to help you get a handhold or prevent the power bar from rolling down your neck.

 Aggressive knurling is preferred.
 You can get a better grip on the power bar for heavy lifts.
 Your knurl marks should be about 32 inches apart, with a good center knurl for your neck when squatting.

 Finally, you need to consider shaft diameter and bushings.
 Powerlifters must balance pulls and lifts, and the correct diameter bar will facilitate both.

 On average, a 28 or 29mm diameter will be ideal.
 However, those with smaller hands may notice the pull motions become a bit more difficult.
 Not all barbells will fit all hand sizes, so choose accordingly.